000Justin000/GBPN/README.md

 # Graph Belief Propagation Networks

 The graph belief propagation networks is a family of interpretable graph neural networks for node classification.
-One notable advantage is that they oftentimes converge to a stationary solution, as shown below.
+One notable advantage is they often converge to a stationary solution as illustrated below.

 ![GBPN performance on PubMed](figs/demo.png)